candibod/candibod-blog/_posts/2023-11-20-markup-syntax.md

 ## Emojis

-@octocat :+1: This PR looks great - it's ready to merge! :shipit:
+@octocat :+1: This PR looks great - it's ready to merge! :shipit: :joy:

 For a full list of available emoji and codes, see the [Emoji-Cheat-Sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md).